vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-saas-services.md

 ## <a id=to> </a> Tanzu Observability

 Tanzu Observability (TO) delivers full-stack observability across containerized cloud applications, Kubernetes health, and cloud infrastructure.
-The solution is consumed through a software-as-a-Service (SaaS) subscription model managed by VMware.
+The solution is consumed through a Software-as-a-Service (SaaS) subscription model managed by VMware.
 This SaaS model allows the solution to scale to meet your metrics requirements without the need to maintain the solution itself.

 ### Set up Tanzu Observability to Monitor a Tanzu Kubernetes Clusters

 This setup for monitoring Tanzu Kubernetes Grid clusters with Tanzu Observability is done on Tanzu Mission Control.
 Tanzu Mission Control provides a common management layer across Kubernetes clusters to configure multiple policies.
-Tanzu Mission Control also enables the integration of the Kubernetes clusters with other SaaS solutions Tanzu Service Mesh.
+Tanzu Mission Control also enables the integration of the Kubernetes clusters with other SaaS solutions such as Tanzu Service Mesh.

-#### Prerequisites
+### Prerequisites
 Before doing the setup, ensure the following:

 * An active Tanzu Mission Control subscription.